dunglas/vulcain/README.md

 }
 ```

-The `Preload` HTTP header introduced by Vulcain can be used to ask the server to immediately push resources related to the requested one using HTTP/2 Server Push:
+The `Preload` HTTP header introduced by Vulcain can be used to ask the server to immediately push resources related to the requested one using 103 Early Hints or HTTP/2 Server Push:

 ```http
 GET /books/ HTTP/2
 Preload: "/member/*/author"
 ```

-In addition to `/books`, a Vulcain server will use HTTP/2 Server Push to push the `/books/1`, `/books/2` and `/authors/1` resources!
+In addition to `/books`, a Vulcain server will push the `/books/1`, `/books/2` and `/authors/1` resources!

 Example in JavaScript: